Lost in Translation (film)

 Lost in Translation is a 2003 romantic comedy-drama film written and directed by Sofia Coppola.
 Bill Murray stars as Bob Harris, a fading American movie star who is having a midlife crisis when he travels to Tokyo to promote Suntory whisky.
-There, he befriends another estranged American named Charlotte, a young woman and recent college graduate played by Scarlett Johansson.
-Giovanni Ribisi and Anna Faris also feature.
+He befriends another disillusioned American, Charlotte (Scarlett Johansson), a recent college graduate and married for two years.
+Giovanni Ribisi, Anna Faris, and Fumihiro Hayashi are also featured.
 The film explores themes of alienation and disconnection against a backdrop of cultural displacement in Japan.
-Further analysis by critics and scholars has focused on the film's defiance of mainstream narrative conventions and its atypical depiction of romance.
+It does not use mainstream narrative conventions and is atypical in its depiction of romance.

 Coppola started writing the film after spending time in Tokyo and becoming fond of the city.
 She began forming a story about two characters experiencing a "romantic melancholy" in the Park Hyatt Tokyo, where she stayed while promoting her first feature film, the 1999 drama The Virgin Suicides.
-Coppola envisioned Murray playing the role of Bob Harris from the beginning and tried to recruit him for up to a year, relentlessly sending him telephone messages and letters.
-While Murray eventually agreed to play the part, he did not sign a contract; Coppola spent a quarter of the film's $4 million budget without knowing if he would actually appear for shooting.
-When Murray finally arrived, Coppola described feelings of significant relief.
+Coppola envisioned Murray playing the role of Bob from the beginning and tried to recruit him for months.
+While Murray eventually agreed to play the part, he did not sign a contract.
+Coppola spent a quarter of the film's $4 million budget without knowing if he would arrive.

 Principal photography began on September 29, 2002, and lasted 27 days.
 Coppola kept a flexible schedule during filming with a small crew and minimal equipment.
-The screenplay was short and Coppola often allowed a significant amount of improvisation during filming.
-The film's director of photography, Lance Acord, used available light as often as possible and many Japanese places of business and public areas were used as locations for shooting.
-After 10 weeks of editing, Coppola sold distribution rights for the United States and Canada to Focus Features, and the company promoted the film by generating positive word of mouth before its theatrical release.
+The screenplay was short and Coppola allowed significant improvisation during filming.
+The director of photography, Lance Acord, used available light where possible, and many Japanese places of business and public areas were used as locations.
+After 10 weeks of editing, Coppola sold distribution rights for the United States and Canada to Focus Features, and the company promoted the film through word of mouth.

-Lost in Translation premiered on August 29, 2003, at the Telluride Film Festival on September 12, 2003 to major critical and commercial success.
-Critics praised the performances of Murray and Johansson, as well as the writing and direction of Coppola; minor criticism was given to the film's depiction of Japan.
-At the 76th Academy Awards, Lost in Translation won Coppola Best Original Screenplay, and the film was also nominated for Best Picture, Best Director (Coppola), and Best Actor (Murray).
-Other accolades won include three Golden Globe Awards and three British Academy Film Awards.
+Lost in Translation premiered on August 29, 2003, at the Telluride Film Festival, and was distributed to American theatres on September 12, 2003.
+It grossed $118 million worldwide and received acclaim for its writing, directing and performances, though its depiction of Japan and Japanese people was criticized.
+At the 76th Academy Awards, Lost in Translation won Coppola Best Original Screenplay, and the film was nominated for Best Picture, Best Director and Best Actor (Murray).
+Other accolades won include three BAFTAs and three Golden Globes.
+It has since been named one of the greatest films of the 2000s and 21st century.